In order to combat smelly feet and shoes we have to fight the source.

 These bacteria live on our skin but after a while they will reside in your shoes too.
 That’s why the best remedy is to treat both your feet and shoes.

-1. How to rid your feet of the smell causing bacteria
+Get rid of the smell causing bacteria living on your feet

-Wash them with a strong antibacterial soap.
+Wash your feet with a strong antibacterial soap.
 Yes, it’s true that in fact all soaps are antibacterial but in order to have an effect normal soaps have to be in contact with skin for about two minutes.

 Let’s face it, in our busy lives, most of us don’t have or take the time for this.
 That’s why a soap that fights the bacteria right away is recommended.